 We like using TriviaNerd because they've got over 100,000 pre-loaded trivia questions with the ability to host live multiplayer trivia games complete with leaderboards and everything you'd expect with just 1 click.
 They've conveniently organised their trivia questions into 20 categories and 600 collections.

 You can also create your own custom trivia games using your own questions with their easy to use trivia game maker.

 Alternatively, you can also visit Trivia.fyi and pick up a few collections from their 100+ trivia categories.
 There are thousands of trivia questions and answers in their database, ensuring that you'll never run out of good content for tyour online trivia ice breakers, games and challenges.

 The sinking boat analogy is one that is commonly used in job interviews, but it also makes an excellent team building activity to aid communication and thinking.

-Ask your team members “If a boat is sinking, who would you save, and in what order: a doctor, a priest, a pregnant women, a child, an elderly man, a teacher (and other controversial figures you can think off, perhaps Boris Johnson?).
+Ask the group members “If a boat is sinking, who would you save, and in what order: a doctor, a priest, pregnant women, a child, an elderly man, a teacher (and other controversial figures you can think off, perhaps Boris Johnson?).

 Give your team 2 minutes to discuss what they’d do, and why.